Independent 529 education savings resource. Not affiliated with any 529 plan provider, state program, or financial institution.

 Frequently Asked Questions

-How much should I save in a 529 plan each month?+
+How much should I contribute to a 529 plan each month?+

-The amount depends on your child's age, target institution, and state.
-For a newborn targeting in-state public university at today's $25,290/year (projected $50,000+ at enrollment), saving $300/month at 7% average returns produces roughly $130,000 by age 18.
-For private universities at $58,600/year today (projected $115,000+ at enrollment), you would need closer to $700/month.
-Starting early matters more than the exact amount because compound growth does the heavy lifting over 18 years.
+The right amount depends on your child's age, your target institution, and your state's tax benefits.
+For a newborn targeting in-state public university (projected at $62,200 per year by 2044), saving $300 per month at 7% average returns produces roughly $130,000 by age 18.
+For a private university projected at $144,000 per year, you would need closer to $700 per month from birth.
+Starting early matters far more than the exact amount because compound growth does the heavy lifting over 16 to 18 years.

 What are the tax benefits of a 529 plan?+

 529 plans offer two layers of tax benefits.
 First, investment growth is federal tax-free when used for qualified education expenses.
-A $100,000 gain in a 529 costs $0 in federal tax, while the same gain in a brokerage account would trigger $15,000 to $23,800 in capital gains tax.
+A $100,000 gain in a 529 costs $0 in federal tax, while the same gain in a brokerage account triggers $15,000 to $23,800 in capital gains tax.
 Second, over 30 states offer a state income tax deduction or credit for contributions.
-Indiana gives a 20% tax credit (worth up to $1,500/year), Colorado and South Carolina allow full contribution deductions, and Illinois allows up to $20,000 in deductions for joint filers.
+Indiana gives a 20% tax credit worth up to $1,500 per year.
+Colorado, South Carolina, New Mexico, and West Virginia allow full contribution deductions with no cap.
+Illinois allows up to $20,000 in joint deductions per year.

-What happens to a 529 plan if my child doesn't go to college?+
+What happens to a 529 plan if my child does not go to college?+

-You have several options beyond traditional four-year college.
-You can transfer the beneficiary to another family member (siblings, cousins, nieces, nephews, or even yourself) with no tax penalty.
-The funds can pay for trade schools, apprenticeship programs, and vocational training.
-Up to $10,000 per year can cover K-12 tuition at private schools.
-Under the SECURE 2.0 Act (effective 2024), you can roll up to $35,000 from a 529 into a Roth IRA for the beneficiary, provided the 529 has been open for at least 15 years.
-You can also withdraw funds for non-educational purposes, but you will owe income tax plus a 10% penalty on the earnings portion only.
+You have several strong options.
+Transfer the beneficiary to another family member (siblings, cousins, spouse, or yourself) with no tax penalty.
+The funds can also pay for trade schools, registered apprenticeship programs, and vocational certifications.
+Under the OBBBA 2026, up to $20,000 per year covers K-12 tuition at private or religious schools.
+Under the SECURE 2.0 Act, you can roll up to $35,000 lifetime from a 529 into a Roth IRA for the beneficiary, provided the account has been open at least 15 years.
+Non-educational withdrawals trigger income tax plus a 10% penalty only on the earnings portion, not contributions.

 Do 529 plans affect financial aid eligibility?+